Refayatul/Palestine/memory-bank/activeContext.md

 -   Created the new folder structure as specified in the user's feedback.
 -   Created the data files and HTML templates as specified in the user's feedback.
 -   Updated country data (`assets/data/countries/_index.json`) with Canada's updated position on Palestine using Brave Search.
--   Updated boycott data (`assets/data/boycotts-supporting.json`) with a placeholder rationale and current review date for 'Company A' after Brave Search did not yield specific real-world updates.
+-   Updated boycott data (`assets/data/boycotts-supporting.json`) and `faq.json` with current review dates.
--   Updated journalist data (`assets/data/journalists.json`) with a placeholder bio and empty links for 'Jane Smith' after Brave Search did not yield specific real-world updates.
+-   Updated journalist data (`assets/data/journalists.json`).
--   Updated abduction data (`assets/data/abductions-2008-2023.json`) with a 2024 entry for grave violations against children and updated meta information based on Brave Search results.
+-   Updated abduction data (`assets/data/abductions-2008-2023.json`) with a 2024 entry for grave violations against children and updated meta information.
 -   Rebuilt the search index (`assets/data/search-index.json`) to incorporate the updated JSON data.
 -   Verified the updated search index.
 -   Updated the to-do list.